aerian-studios/tslint-config-aerian/README.md

 This is a shareable TSLint configuration that enforces a strict and opinionated TypeScript coding style.
-Formatting is based on Prettier, and tslint:recommended but also includes rules from tslint-eslint-rules and tslint-consistent-codestyle.
+Formatting is based on Prettier, and tslint:recommended but also includes rules from tslint-react, tslint-eslint-rules and tslint-consistent-codestyle.

 To install, run: